EthicalSource/hippocratic-license-3/CONTRIBUTING.md

   with the project name in the first column, and the project URL in the second column.
 * Open a pull request.

+## We value your effort and contributions
+If your financial or other circumstances are a barrier to your participation in this project, please [contact us](https://ethicalsource.dev/contact/) to discuss potential compensation.

 ## Standards and norms

 ### Code of conduct